xianzhe18/bibtex-handler/README.md

 BibTeX files store LaTeX contents.
 You might want to read them as unicode instead.
-The `RenanBr\BibTexParser\LatexToUnicodeProcessor` class solves this problem.
+The `RenanBr\BibTexParser\Processor\LatexToUnicodeProcessor` class solves this problem.
 Before adding the processor to the listener you must:

 - [install Pandoc](http://pandoc.org/installing.html) in your system; and